krishabbashyal/JS_RockPaperScissors/README.md

 First one to three wins the game, best out of five.

-A user interface and other elements are to be added at a later time.
+A user interface and other elements are in development, expected by 1/28/22